Don’t Let Miami’s Weather Blow Up Your Trip Budget

 Tourists facing sudden Miami storm and heat contrast

 Most people think Miami weather is simple: hot, sunny, beach-friendly.
+That assumption is where the mistake begins.

 Yes, Miami is warm most of the year.
 But the real issue isn’t just temperature.
 It’s intensity, unpredictability, and how quickly weather can turn into a financial problem if you’re not prepared.